Optimal Bayesian design for model discrimination via classification: Examples

 \section{Examples}

-In this section we consider several examples to highlight the utility of our proposed method.
+In this section, we consider several examples to highlight the utility of our proposed method.
 To perform the design optimisation, we use a modification of the coordinate exchange (CE) algorithm \citep{meyer_nachtsheim_1995}, which involves cycling through each of the design variables iteratively, trialling a set of candidate replacements and updating the value of the design variable if the objective/loss function is reduced.
 This is continued until no updates to the design are made in a given cycle.
 To guard against possible local optima, we run the algorithm in parallel 20 times with random starts.
 We acknowledge the stochastic nature of our objective function by considering the (up to) six last designs visited in each of the 20 runs as candidates for the overall optimal design.
 For each of the candidates, we compute the loss function ten times to reduce the noise.
-The chosen optimal design is the one with the lowest average loss among the candidate designs.
+The best design found through this algorithm is the one with the lowest average loss among the candidate designs across all runs.
+As an additional post-processing step, we combine all the candidate designs and estimated loss function values from all the runs.
+Then we employ Gaussian process regression \citep{Rasmussen2006} on them to obtain a smooth estimate for the expected loss surface, which we seek to minimise with respect to the design.
+Finally, we compare the expected loss at this new design to the expected loss found previously by the coordinate exchange algorithm.
+This is done by estimating the expected loss 100 times at each of the two designs and selecting the design with the lower average expected loss as the optimal design.
 A detailed description of the optimisation algorithm that we employ is provided in Appendix~\ref{app:mce_algo}.
 We do not expend any effort on finding the best optimisation algorithm for each of the examples as this is not the focus of the paper.
 We find that the CE algorithm performs adequately to illustrate the findings of the paper.